provenance-io/provenance-docs/docs/discover/wallets.md

 A blockchain wallet allows users to store and manage their assets and sign/send messages on the blockchain.

-Before starting development, it is recommended that dApp developers familiarize themselves with the Provenance Blockchain <a href="https://docs.provenance.io/integrating/integrating-with-p8e/p8e-contract-execution-environment-p8e/key-management">Key Management Strategies</a> and the available wallets supported by Provenance Blockchain [Wallet and Wallet Connect libraries](/docs/build/libraries#wallets-and-key-management).
+> Before starting development, it is recommended that dApp developers familiarize themselves with the Provenance Blockchain <a href="https://docs.provenance.io/integrating/integrating-with-p8e/p8e-contract-execution-environment-p8e/key-management">Key Management Strategies</a> and
+> the [available wallets](/docs/build/libraries#wallets-and-key-management) supported by Provenance Blockchain.

 ### Supported Wallets